Back

 Khatuna Burkadze

 Dr. Khatuna Burkadze has successfully completed programs on negotiations and security studies at Harvard University and George C. Marshall European Center for Security Studies.
-She is an alumna of the U.S. Department of State’s Program on American Foreign Policy.
+Dr. Burkadze is an alumna of the U.S. Department of State’s Program on American Foreign Policy.
+From 2017 to 2018, she was a member of the Harvard Law and International Development Society.
+Dr. Khatuna Burkadze was also a member of the organizing team for the European Conference 2018 at Harvard.